Solving India's Tech Jobs Paradox: From Labour Market Fixes to Long-Term Strength

 stronger ecosystem stickiness

-What This Approach Would Achieve
+What This Approach Would Enable on the Talent Supply Side

-This combined architecture (GCC + Institutes + Data Centres) would deliver:
+This combined architecture would deliver:

 1. Immediate Impact

-Reduces hiring friction
+Reduced hiring friction

-Improves talent quality
+Improved talent quality

-Enhances placement outcomes
+Enhanced placement outcomes

 2. Capability Upgrade

-Moves talent from:
+Would move talent from:

 generalist → specialist

-Introduces real-world constraints into learning
+Would introduce real-world constraints into learning

 3. Ecosystem Formation

-Creates links between:
+Would create links between:

 academia